zyctnky/guess-master/README.md

 The player has 5 attempts to correctly guess the word.
 If the player can guess the word within these 5 attempts, they win the game.

-You can try the game by clicking [here](https://guess-master.vercel.app).

 In the future, I plan to implement several enhancements to Guess Master, which I will share with you below:

 - [x] To ensure the safety and security of the data, including words and categories, I will develop a backend structure for the game.